How Long Do Semaglutide Side Effects Last and How to Manage

 The following side effects are considered severe and potentially life-threatening and should be taken seriously.
 Watch for any indication of the following health problems and speak with your medical provider immediately should you experience them.

-• Pancreatitis: Although rare, pancreatitis is a severe side effect that requires immediate medical attention.
-Symptoms include severe abdominal pain
+• Pancreatitis: Although rare, pancreatitis, or inflammation of the pancreas, is a severe side effect that requires immediate medical attention.
+Symptoms include severe abdominal pain.2

-• Kidney Damage: Long-term use of semaglutide may lead to an increased risk of kidney problems.
-Regular monitoring and consultation with a healthcare provider are crucial
+• Kidney Damage: Long-term use of semaglutide may increase the risk of kidney problems.
+Regular monitoring and consultation with a healthcare provider are crucial.

 • Thyroid Cancer: There is a potential association between semaglutide and thyroid tumors.
-It's imperative to discuss any personal or family history of thyroid issues with a healthcare professional
+It's imperative to discuss any personal or family history of thyroid issues with a healthcare professional.2

 • Diabetic Retinopathy: Some studies suggest a potential link between semaglutide and diabetic retinopathy.
-Regular eye check-ups are advisable for those on long-term treatment
+Regular eye check-ups are advisable for those on long-term treatment.2

 Who Should Avoid Taking Semaglutide?